influential-warriors-and-leaders

 The Social Stigma of Masterlessness

 The relationship between active samurai and ronin was neither simple nor uniformly hostile.
-It ranged from mutual respect to open conflict, depending on circumstances, personalities, and the political climate of the era.
+It ranged from mutual respect to open conflict, depending on circumstances, personalities, and the political climate.
 Understanding these dynamics requires examining specific historical periods and notable examples.

 During the Sengoku period, when Japan was fragmented into warring states, daimyo actively recruited ronin to bolster their armies.
 A skilled ronin warrior was valuable regardless of his masterless status.
 Many famous samurai began their careers as ronin, finding employment with lords who valued competence over pedigree.
 The Battle of Sekigahara (1600) saw ronin fighting on both sides, some hoping to regain their former positions through victory.
 After the battle, the victorious Tokugawa Ieyasu systematically dismantled enemy clans, creating thousands of new ronin who then scattered across Japan.

 In peacetime, however, ronin represented a destabilizing force.
 Without legitimate employment, many turned to banditry, extortion, or service as hired muscle for criminal organizations.
-The shogunate responded with increasingly harsh measures, including edicts that permitted samurai to kill ronin who showed disrespect — the infamous kirisute gomen ("cut and leave") privilege.
+The shogunate responded with increasingly harsh measures, creating a cycle of marginalization and criminalization that pushed more ronin into illicit activities.

 Ronin as Mercenaries and Bodyguards